City of Times Beach - A Quick History

 After a number of horse deaths in the stables treated with oil by the haulier, investigations showed that waste from the pharmaceutical site had been mixed with the oil.
 The EPA visited Times Beach & found that dioxin levels in the soil were more than 100 times greater than the one part per billion that was considered to be the hazardous threshold limit.

+The EPA announced the town's buyout for $32 million in 1983 & by 1985 the town was completely evacuated (except for one elderly couple who refused to leave) & the site was quarantined.
 Approximately 265,000 tons of contaminated soil & debris from Times Beach & 28 other sites in eastern Missouri were destroyed between March 1996 & June 1997 in an incinerator built on the location of the town.
 After the cleanup was complete, the incinerator was dismantled & the site was turned over to the State of Missouri to become the Route 66 State Park.
 The only building from the town that still exists is the park's visitor center.
 This was originally a roadhouse & was also used as the EPA's headquarters for the area.
 (Aerial map courtesy of Google Earth).